yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 ## Final Words

 Quite a lot of thought went into a DME infrastructure as a whole.
-Something supposedly simple to use the DME actually has a lot going on behind the scenes to make it work.
+Something supposedly simple to use as the DME actually has a lot going on behind the scenes to make it work.

 The frequencies that are chosen in the system are clearly not selected on a whim.
 The entire system was designed with the avionics implementation on the aircraft in mind too.